Murli0399/Java_Interview_Question/README.md

 - 77 .
 What happens when a variable is marked as volatile?
 - 78 .
 What is a static variable?

-### conditions & loops
+### Exception handling
 - 79 .
-Why should you always use blocks around if statement?
+Why is exception handling important?
 - 80 .
-Guess the output
+What design pattern is used to implement exception handling features in most languages?
 - 81 .
-Guess the output
+What is the need for finally block?
 - 82 .
-Guess the output of this switch block .
+In what scenarios is code in finally not executed?
 - 83 .
-Guess the output of this switch block?
+Will finally be executed in the program below?
 - 84 .
-Should default be the last case in a switch statement?
+Is try without a catch is allowed?
 - 85 .
-Can a switch statement be used around a String
+Is try without catch and finally allowed?
 - 86 .
-Guess the output of this for loop
+Can you explain the hierarchy of exception handling classes?
 - 87 .
-What is an enhanced for loop?
+What is the difference between error and exception?
 - 88 .
-What is the output of the for loop below?
+What is the difference between checked exceptions and unchecked exceptions?
 - 89 .
-What is the output of the program below?
+How do you throw an exception from a method?
 - 90 .
-What is the output of the program below?

-### Exception handling
+What happens when you throw a checked exception from a method?
 - 91 .
-Why is exception handling important?
+What are the options you have to eliminate compilation errors when handling checked exceptions?
 - 92 .
-What design pattern is used to implement exception handling features in most languages?
+How do you create a custom exception?
 - 93 .
-What is the need for finally block?
+How do you handle multiple exception types with same exception handling block?
 - 94 .
-In what scenarios is code in finally not executed?
+Can you explain about try with resources?
 - 95 .
-Will finally be executed in the program below?
+How does try with resources work?
 - 96 .
-Is try without a catch is allowed?
-- 97 .
-Is try without catch and finally allowed?
-- 98 .
-Can you explain the hierarchy of exception handling classes?
-- 99 .
-What is the difference between error and exception?
-- 100 .
-What is the difference between checked exceptions and unchecked exceptions?
-- 101 .
-How do you throw an exception from a method?
-- 102 .
-What happens when you throw a checked exception from a method?
-- 103 .
-What are the options you have to eliminate compilation errors when handling checked exceptions?
-- 104 .
-How do you create a custom exception?
-- 105 .
-How do you handle multiple exception types with same exception handling block?
-- 106 .
-Can you explain about try with resources?
-- 107 .
-How does try with resources work?
-- 108 .
 Can you explain a few exception handling best practices?

 ### Miscellaneous topics
 - 109 .
 What are the default values in an array?